 A Warm & Welcoming Montessori Experience

-Heartwood Montessori School is a child-centered community who focuses on providing an excellent, whole-child, Montessori education.
+Heartwood Montessori School is a child-centered community which focuses on providing an excellent, whole-child, Montessori education for children aged 18 months to 18 years.
 Our classrooms are staffed with warm, caring, Montessori (American Montessori Society, or AMS) certified teachers and equipped with the full complement of Montessori materials for their respective age groups.

 Peace Education is at the HEART of every aspect of our curriculum and it shows in the strong community we build among the students, parents and staff.
 Believing that a sense of respect for self, others, and the environment (wherever one finds oneself) is the surest path to peace, we attempt to model it in everything we do, from the way we interact with each other to the way the adults treat the materials in the classrooms, to the way we model conflict resolution to the children.